Updated: Oct 29

 Enroll in a Post Divorce Retreat.

-Smile and Say “hello” to the world – put our good heart energy and the world will answer!
+Smile and Say “hello” to the world – put out good heart energy and the world will answer!
 Don’t be shy!

 Volunteer your time!

-Use Dating Sites as a fun way to meet new friends vs. only seeking my soulmate.
-So much less pressure and more fun that way!
+Use Dating Sites as a fun way to meet new friends vs. only seeking your soulmate.
+There will be less pressure and more fun that way!